From Forest to Woodshop:

 • Membership to HatchSpace for the duration of the program, which includes access to all shared workshops on evenings and weekends

-• Some shared consumables (limited supply of sand papers, glues, and basic finishing supplies for the entire class to share)
+• Some shared consumables (limited supply of glues, sandpapers, and basic finishing supplies for the entire class to share)

 Tuition does not include: